Lemi-01/installer/README.md

 # Endeavour OS installer

-This is my installer for Endeavour OS.
+This is post-installer for Endeavour OS.
 It's not shiny in any way and needs to be worked on but i'm on my way.